oleksandrsirenko/cloud-native-foundations/exercises/python-helloworld/README.md

 Note: For the environment setup, follow the instructions in the previous exercise.

-Tips: If you get stuck, feel free to check the [solution video](https://www.youtube.com/watch?v=rdoXsSx1ghk) where detailed operations are demonstrated.
+Feel free to check the [solution video](https://www.youtube.com/watch?v=rdoXsSx1ghk) where detailed operations are demonstrated.

----

-See complete code in the `app.py` and solution in `README.md` within the `solutions/python-helloworld` directory.
+## Exercise 1.3 (Optional): Build a Docker Image and Push It to the Docker Hub